kragen/dernocua/text/microlisp.md

 > the poor set of operation codes on the machine, and the lack of an
 > index register).

 Also, p.
-16 (20/26) characterizes performance; it says the “cache hit rate” for RAM was about 97.5%, with only 2.5% of CAR and CDR operations going to the drum.
+16 (20/26) characterizes performance; it says that what we might now call the “cache hit rate” for RAM was about 97.5%, with only 2.5% of CAR and CDR operations going to the drum.
 This consumed only 10% of system time, presumably because all parts of the system were unbelievably slow: 31k